fluxninja/aperture/docs/content/concepts/policy/circuit.md

 of circuit execution.
 Every signal must have a name to uniquely identify it within a circuit.

-The output port on a component may emit a signal.
+The output port on a component can emit a signal.
 No other port (on any component) in the circuit can emit a signal with the same name.

 To receive a named signal at a component, it must be defined exactly once as an output at some component in the circuit.
-Once defined, a signal may be received at multiple components.
+Once defined, a signal can be received at other components that have an input port with the same name.

 ## Circuit Runtime